eCampusOntario has gathered resources to support teaching and learning into the future. Visit Page

 Tricia Bonner is a Learning Technologies Facilitator in the Centre for the Advancement of Teaching and Learning at Loyalist College.
 She provides support and professional development to Loyalist College faculty as well as instructional design services to a variety of online and hybrid programs.
 Her passion for teaching and lifelong learning began in her role as an Early Childhood Educator and is enhanced through her role as a distance instructor in the Early Childhood Education program.

 She is currently completing her MEd with a focus on Instructional Design through Athabasca University.
-Tricia can be found @triciaB67.
+Tricia can be found at @triciaB67.

 William (Bill) Ju is an Associate Professor, Teaching stream in the Faculty of Arts and Science where he teaches courses in neuroscience and health/disease.
 He has a variety of different interests to improve student engagement in the learning process but is currently interested in social justice issues in STEM, educational equity, mental health in the classroom and, of course, how Open Educational resources can be used in all of these areas.
 You can often find him posting his thoughts, concerns and interests on Twitter using the ID @NeuroscienceUT.